-- Always keep your phone fully charged and make sure to have it on you at all times.
+- Always Keep Your Phone Fully Charged and Make Sure to Always Have it on You.
 Add your campus security and other emergency phone numbers to your contact list so you can be ready to make a call if needed.

 - Walk in well-lit areas and avoid shrubbery or any places where assailants could hide.

-- If you’re renting a room or apartment off campus, speak with an insurance provider about tenant insurance to protect your belongings.
-As a student, you may be covered as a dependant by your family’s policy.
+- Consider Insurance.
+It’s never too early to consider getting insurance to help protect your belongings.
+If you’re renting a room or apartment off campus, speak with an insurance provider about tenant insurance.
+As a student, you may be covered under a Student Insurance Plan under your parents’ home insurance policy.

-- If you’re taking a car out of the province, check with your insurance company to ensure you’re properly covered.
+- Review Your Current Insurance Coverage.
+Even if you have tenant insurance, some high-valued items (like musical instruments, laptops or bicycles) may require an additional add-on to provide replacement value coverage that is higher than limits with a standard home insurance policy.
+If you’re taking a car out of the province, check with your insurance company to ensure you’re properly covered.
 You should also contact the province’s transportation department to see if a change of driver’s licence or license plate is necessary.

-- Student cards can typically act as more than identification.
-Meal plans and library accounts are often tied to them, so make sure to keep your card secure and report loss immediately.
+- Always Keep Your Student Card on You.
+Student cards can typically act as more than identification.
+Meal plans and library accounts are often tied to them, so make sure you keep your card secure and if it’s lost, report it immediately.

 - Be Smart on Social Media.
 If you plan on leaving your dorm or apartment, be mindful of what you post.
 Some people will see that you are not home and use that as an opportunity to break-in.